jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ## Conclusion
 Both Generative AI and Agentic AI have now been clearly defined, along with their differences from one another.
-Regardless of their differences, it can be clearly seen how both subsets of AI can have various impacts on society and businesses.
+Regardless, it can be clearly seen how both subsets of AI can have various impacts on society and businesses.